-Reetta Kaila, Technology & Development Manager, Renewable Gases, Wärtsilä Marine, says the journey towards a zero-emissions future in the maritime economy involves using fuels and technology currently available while working to scale other options.
+Reetta Kaila, Technology & Development Manager, Biogas Solutions, Wärtsilä Gas Solutions, says the journey towards a zero-emissions future in the maritime economy involves using fuels and technology currently available while working to scale

 Shipping is a derived demand and that demand is growing.
 A growing global population demands more consumables, more transport, and more technology, which in turn drives energy consumption.
 To steer humanity towards a more sustainable future, we need to find new ways of producing that energy, moving towards circular economy thinking and the use of sustainable fuels.